-With the exception of our 6-Series alternators, which feature patented "Smart Ready"" internal regulators, Balmar high-output alternators require external regulation in order to operate.
-We recommend our multi-stage ARS-4 and Max Charge regulators to provide optimal, balanced charging for most marine battery technologies.
+With the exception of our 6-Series alternators, which feature patented "Smart Ready®" internal regulation, all Balmar high-output alternators require external regulation in order to operate.
+We recommend our multi-stage Max Charge regulator to provide optimal, balanced charging for most marine battery technologies.
 When ordered with supplied wiring harness, the voltage regulator can be mounted on a stringer or bulkhead up to four feet from the alternator.
 Excessive heat and exposure to coolant or saltwater can damage the regulator.
 Consider that when determining regulator placement.

-Balmar's standard regulator wiring harness measures 54", and features ring terminal connectors at the alternator, or plugs (as seen at right) depending on which alternator is being used.
+Balmar's standard wiring harness measures 54", and features ring terminal connectors at the alternator, or plugs (as seen at right) depending on which alternator is being used.
 The flat plug, indicated by the letter "A" is used with our 95-Series alternators, the grey rectangular plug, indicated by the letter "B" is used with our 6-Series and 9-Series alternator models.
-The black, T-shaped plug, indicated by the letter "C", is designed for use with our 94-Series alternators.
-All 7-Series, 8-Series, 97-Series, 97-EHD-Series and 98-Series alternators use ring terminal connectors.
+The black, T-shaped plug, indicated by the letter "C" is designed for use with our 94-Series alternators.
+All 97-Series and 98-Series alternators use ring terminal connectors.